-“Chrismukkah” refers to the idea of merging Christmas and Hanukkah, while the concept of merging holidays was foreign to me, I embrace any reason to celebrate family and traditions (and great food!).
+“Chrismukkah” refers to the idea of merging Christmas and Hanukkah; while merging holidays was foreign to me, I embrace any reason to celebrate family and traditions (and great food!).

-The man in my life happens to celebrate Hanukkah, also referred to as the “festival of lights.”
-I know very little about Hanukkah, except that it’s a beautiful simple holiday which lasts for eight days.
+The man in my life happens to celebrate Hanukkah, also referred to as the festival of lights.
+I know very little about Hanukkah, except that it’s a beautiful simple holiday lasting eight days.
 A candle is added and lit in the menorah each night of the holiday until it is brilliantly lit with all eight candles on the last night.
-It’s become a bit more commercialised over the years especially for kids with the timing of Christmas both falling within the same week.
+Unfortunately, it’s become a bit more commercialized over the years, especially for kids, with the timing of Christmas falling within the same week.

-As a couple going forward, I love the idea of sharing Hanukkah and Christmas together.
-Not only is experiencing new traditions fun and interesting, but it also lets us appreciate our past, who we are and where we’ve come from.
+As a couple going forward, I love sharing Hanukkah and Christmas.
+Not only is experiencing new traditions fun and exciting, but it also lets us appreciate our past, who we are and where we’ve come from.